FUB-HCC/IKON-backend/README.md

 ## User Documentation (in German)
 An introductory user documentation explaining the general functionality of the prototype can be found [here](https://github.com/FUB-HCC/IKON-backend/blob/master/docs/IKON-Prototyp-Nutzerdokumentation.pdf)

+## API Documentation
+The application consists of three services: The Controller, a NGINX instance as a reverse proxy, the MediaWikiConnector (MWC), which pulls data from the VIA and the TopicextractionService (TES), which embeds the abstracts from the wiki.
+The controller caches and proxies the /graph GET request from the MWC at the path /api/graph.
+The documentation for both services can be found [here](https://fub-hcc.github.io/IKON-backend/mwc).
+The documentation of the TES is available [here](https://fub-hcc.github.io/IKON-backend/tes).

 ## Installation Guide

 This guide will lead you through the process of building the IKON prototype (backend and frontend) for development and testing purposes.
 The deployment is done with [Docker](https://docs.docker.com/install/).